avis-md/avis/docs/reference/anl/scripting.rst

 -------

 User-made nodes live in the ``~/.avis/nodes/`` directory.
 You can create as many subdirectories at any depth.
-You should not have more than one script with the same filename, regardless of language.
+You should not have more than one script with the same filename in the same language, to avoid confusion.

 ..
 Note::
       This section describes common properties amongst languages.
 Please refer to the actual languages for examples.